Elaine Ziemba

 Elaine Ziemba (born c.
-1942) is a Canadian former politician in Ontario, Canada.
+1942) is a former Canadian politician in Ontario, Canada.
 She was a New Democratic Party member of the Legislative Assembly of Ontario from 1990 to 1995, and served as a cabinet minister in the government of Bob Rae.

 Background

 Ziemba was born and raised in the west end Roncesvalles neighbourhood.
 Her family owned a television store.
 She was executive director of the St. Clair West Meals-on-Wheels and president of the Metro Toronto Federation of Community-based Seniors' Agencies, and was strongly involved in activities involving Toronto's Polish community.
 She also wrote articles on the history of canoeing in Canada during the 1980s.
 Her brother-in-law, Ed Ziemba, represented the Toronto riding of High Park—Swansea for the Ontario NDP from 1975 to 1981.

 Politics

 Ziemba ran for Toronto city council in the 1980 election in Ward 2.
 She placed fourth behind Tony Ruprecht and Ben Grys.